 TEXTBOOK: I require the use of Marilyn Stokstad and Michael Cothren, Art History, Part 1 for this course.
-I recommend you purchase the 5th edition, part 1, in paperback (ISBN 978-0205873487).
-It's for sale in the GMU bookstore.
+I recommend you purchase the 5th edition, Part 1, in paperback, Kindle or loose-leaf.
+It's for sale in the GMU bookstore in all three formats.
 But please feel free to use any older edition of Stokstad's Art History you can find-I know textbooks are expensive.
 Please note that Stokstad's Art History Part 2 is not appropriate for this course.
 It covers later periods.
 Stokstad & Cothren's Art: A Brief History is not appropriate for this course either.
 You need Art History, Part 1; or if you like, get the whole darned thing, Parts 1 & 2, in one big hardcover volume.